IT

 Why is there a small gap between files?

-Up to 20 files per merge, with a practical per-file size limit.
-If you have more, merge in smaller groups.
+Up to 20 files per merge, with a practical per‑file size limit.
+If you have more, merge in smaller groups and then merge the resulting files — a second pass of stream‑copy merging doesn’t meaningfully degrade quality.

 What’s the cleanest workflow?

 Trim → (optional) remove silence → merge → normalize.
-This keeps boundaries clean and volume consistent.
+This order keeps boundaries clean, removes dead air at the seams, combines in sequence, and balances loudness last so the final file plays consistently.